GioF71/upplay-docker/README.md

 `docker run --rm --user $(id -u):$(id -g) -it -e DISPLAY=:0.0 --net=host --volume=${HOME}/.Xauthority:/config/.Xauthority:rw --volume ${HOME}/.config/Upmpd.org:/config/.config/Upmpd.org upplay`

-and it should generally work.
+This command should generally work.
 You might need to tweak the DISPLAY variable values, and of course binding "/config/.config/Upmpd.org" is definitely not mandatory if you don't need to maintain the configuration settings.